diegoulloao/ioquake3-server-gcloud/README.md

 The deploy system provided here uses the latest commit hash in order to identify changes in the environment and tell to Kubernetes that the container must be re-deployed.

-If you want to force the deploy without commit your changes, you can run:
+If you want to force the deploy without committing your changes, you can run:

 ```bash
 ./q3s deploy:force